 What is the PPSR?

-Largely, the role of the PPSR is to protect suppliers and lenders when a customer experiences an insolvency event.
+Largely, the role of the Personal Property Securities Register (the PPSR) is to protect suppliers and lenders when a business experiences an insolvency event.

 The PPSR was established under the Personal Properties Securities Act 2009 (Cth) (the Act).
 In essence, the PPSR allows parties to ‘perfect’ their priority as creditors by registering their security interests.
-The PPSR allows entities to confirm their rights to compensation regarding defaulted loans.
-Properly registering securities on the PPSR establishes a creditor’s priority and entitlements to the assets within a debtor company.
+This generally entitles entities to confirm their rights and priority to compensation regarding defaulted loans.
+It serves as a notice board, illustrating who has a security over what.
+Consequently, it’s imperative that creditors properly register their securities on the PPSR.

 It is important to be aware that the Act applies equally to individuals and companies as well as to both consumer and commercial property.